joshmu/periscope/README.md

 - **Search with Regex**: Use regex in your search query to find specific patterns in your codebase.
 - **Selected Text Search**: Highlight text in the editor and invoke `periscope.search` to have it automatically used as the initial query.
+- **Raw Queries**: Enclosing your `search_term` in quotes will allow additional ripgrep parameters to be passed through. eg: `"foobar" -t js` will search for `foobar` in js files.
 - **Utilise `rgQueryParams`**: Create shortcuts for common ripgrep search queries via regex matching against your current query.
-This provides a way to map your query to ripgrep parameters via capture groups in the regex.
+This provides a way to map your query to ripgrep parameters via capture groups in the regex for faster lookups.

 ## Configuration